lgingerich/solana-indexer/README.md

 - Fix schema definition for nullable fields

-- Data saving
-    - v1: batch save data to parquet (DONE)
-    - v2: add iceberg/parquet as data sink (DONE)
-    - v3: implement streaming/micro-batch saving to iceberg

-- Are there any guarantees on using saved data integrity on restarts?

 - Parallel processing for historical backfills

-- Handle chain reorgs
+- Handling restarts
-    - TBD if I want to handle this
+    - Need to decide how to handle data restarts

-- Handle "last_processed" config

-- Data validation / quality checks

-- If only a single table type has data, the indexer should start from the start slot.
+        - If a single table has data, what slot should it start from?
-    - Currently it starts from the last processed slot of that specific table type.
-    - If data exists for some tables but not all, if I start from the lowest common block, I need to overwrite data